 Where is Brian Deane now?

 Scorer of the first goal in the newly-created Premier League in 1992, Brian Deane eventually retired from playing in 2007 after his third spell at Sheffield United.

-A six-foot three man-mountain, Deane’s career spanned over 20 years with 10 clubs making over 650 appearances and scoring nearly 200 goals.
+A six-foot three man-mountain, his career spanned over 20 years with 10 clubs making over 650 appearances and scoring nearly 200 goals.

-Deane had a reasonably successful time at Sarpsborg, narrowly avoiding relegation in his first season and finishing mid-table and reaching the semi-finals of the Norwegian Cup in his second season.
+Deane had a reasonably successful time at Sarpsborg, narrowly avoiding relegation in his first season finishing mid-table and reaching the semi-finals of the Norwegian Cup in his second season.

 He left Sarpsborg 08 FF in November 2014 to pursue a management position in England.

 In September 2015, Deane made a return to Sheffield United as an academy coach and technical mentor but he left in November 2019.